 |Cute.
 Last evening I took this photo through the glass of the window in our living room when we happened to see this rabbit on the shore of the Huon River.|

-Our heading for today’s post certainly connotes the theme of most of our desired photos; pretty, funny, yummy and cute.
-On occasion, we get lucky and acquire of shot of a scene or situation even we consider to be acceptable.
+Our reading for today’s post certainly connotes the theme of most of our desired photos; pretty, funny, yummy, and cute.
+But, on occasion, we get lucky and acquire a shot of a scene or situation even we consider acceptable.

 Both of us are always on the lookout for photo ops not only when we’re out exploring but also on days when we’re staying in, frequently looking out the window for possibilities.

 |Cute, boys and their cars!
 Tom and a 1962 Ford Galaxy 500.|

 Unfortunately, the setup of this otherwise ideal vacation home isn’t perfect for photo taking when indoors.
 Views of the Huon River in front of us are somewhat impeded by the glass of the windows, which don’t open adequately for photo taking.

 The main floor of this upper-level unit (in a two-unit house) has a door to a small veranda, but most of the river views are blocked by trees and vegetation.
 However, we can capture a stunning scene through the glass of the windows, which don’t open adequately for a glass-free shot.